Table 6.36 — EEs for EAs whose label begins with A

 CENTRE_ROW_2_HI_INTENSITY Centre row, IFR instrument landing system category 2, high intensity <LIGHT>s.
 20

-CONSTANT_BEAM A signal <LIGHT> that shows continuously in all <DIRECTION>s with constant luminous intensity and colour; a constant beam light.
+CONSTANT_BEAM A signal <LIGHT> that shows continuously in all <DIRECTION>s with constant luminous intensity and colour; constant beam.
 21

 CROSS Cross <LIGHT>.
 22